keichk/ci_cd_sentiments_analysis/README.md

 ## 📄 Files
 This project contains the following files:

- - docker-compose.yml: Defines the services for the API and the three test containers (authentication, authorization, content).
+ - **docker-compose.yml**: Defines the services for the API and the three test containers (authentication, authorization, content).
- - setup.sh: A shell script to build and start the containers.
+ - **setup.sh**: A shell script to build and start the containers.
- - Dockerfiles: Custom Dockerfiles for each test container.
+ - **Dockerfiles**: Custom Dockerfiles for each test container.
- - log.txt: A file where the results of the tests are logged.
+ - **log.txt**: A file where the results of the tests are logged.
- - remarks.txt: A file for any additional notes or remarks.

 ## 👨‍💻 Running Tests